Bill Discounting vs Bill Negotiation: What Exporters Must Know

 It is a useful trading activity that allows sellers to raise funds against unpaid invoices when they find themselves struggling with a liquidity crisis.
 In this process, an exporter approaches a bill discounting platform to trade bills at a discounted rate.
 This option is also popularly known as invoice discounting or accounts receivable discounting.

-In most cases, the terms of repayment and sanctioned bill amount depends on customers’ creditworthiness.
+In most cases, the terms of repayment and sanctioned bill amount depend on customers’ creditworthiness.
 Creditworthy bills can fetch you 80% to 90% of the invoice amount and help you meet various cash-related requirements seamlessly.

 Usually, reputed fintech companies like KredX take 24 hours to 72 hours* to disburse cash against the invoices.
 With the help of availed funds, exporters can replenish their working capital and account for everyday expenses more efficiently.